Master of Science in Biology

 Students currently enrolled at Truman may apply for admission into the Accelerated Track in the fall or spring of their junior year.
 Fast Track applicants are expected to have engaged in significant research activity with a member of the graduate faculty.
 Students accepted into the Accelerated Track by the Biology graduate committee will begin their graduate coursework in the senior year by taking 5-6 hours of graduate credit recommended by their prospective thesis advisor.
 The courses taken for graduate credit may not be counted towards the bachelor’s degree and must be paid for as graduate credit hours at the time of enrollment (consider this an investment in your future!).
 Participation in the Accelerated Track allows the student to qualify for a summer research stipend ($2000) and 6 hours of tuition waiver for each of two summers following graduation with the bachelor degree.
 The academic year following the first summer will be supported with up to 18 hours of tuition waiver and a standard GTRA stipend ($8000).

-Admission Requirements for Students into the Accelerated M.S. program in Biology
+Admission Requirements for Students into the Accelerated Master of Science Program in Biology

 2. A 3.25 cumulative GPA on a 4.0 scale.